 Decision-making and choices in transportation policies, planning, and infrastructure can have significant impacts on public health.
 Transportation systems can help prevent chronic illness and protect and prolong life through informed transportation choices for all people in our community.
 Healthy transportation:

-- Encourages reliable, safe, and cost-effective transportation options; - Emphasizes the importance of focusing on the movement of people rather than vehicles; - nerable and historically underserved HEALTH AND TRANSPORTATION Change Connections to jobs schools, healthcare, - Increases active and public transportation options for all; and - Leverages transportation to connect people to jobs, schools, parks, healthcare, family and friends, healthy food, recreation, and entertainment.
+- Encourages reliable, safe, and cost-effective transportation options; - Emphasizes the importance of focusing on the movement of people rather than vehicles; - Increases active and public transportation options for all; and - Leverages transportation to connect people to jobs, schools, parks, healthcare, family and friends, healthy food, recreation, and entertainment.